 All smartphones have cameras and anyone can become a director right away.
 There was even an awesome project that asked people all over the world to send short videos of themselves answering the same few questions and the end result – Life in a Day is very personal and touching.

 So filming itself is easy but those of us who have at some point tried to actually ‘make a video’ with a story that needed to convey some meaning found that it was not so easy.

 There is a good reason for that never-ending army of professionals behind every good motion picture.
 But that can’t be the case for those who need to produce ‘self made’ video content for online instruction.
 So here are four things about making videos every instructional designer should know.

 Lights, camera, action!

-The saying goes like that because light is the first thing to take into consideration when we are talking about visuals.
-The classic scheme includes three point lighting for video production shooting: a backlight, a key light, and a fill light.
+The saying goes like that because the light is the first thing to take into consideration when we are talking about visuals.
+The classic scheme includes three-point lighting for video production shooting: a backlight, a key light, and a fill light.